Date of Award

 Independent t-tests and Chi-Square tests showed no difference in student background characteristics and learning styles between the two groups; however, course satisfaction, course grade, and learning gains were significantly higher in the multimedia hybrid classes.
 Eta, Pearson r correlation, and hierarchical linear regression analyses were used to test the hypotheses, which were partially supported: (a) learning style and student characteristics explained 25.2% of the variation in course satisfaction for the traditional group versus 18.6% for the multimedia group; (b) learning style and student characteristics explained 16.7% of the variation in course grade for the multimedia group versus 15.3% for the traditional group; and (c) learning style and student characteristics explained 35.2% of the variation in learning gains for the traditional group versus 10.0% for the multimedia group.
 Reliability and construct validity were also examined.

 Findings suggest that use of instructional technology in teaching art related classes can enhance learning and course satisfaction.
 Recommendations for future research included construct validation of the Learning Style Inventory, and replication of this study in larger universities, with larger samples, and in different countries.

 Chan, Ching-Chuan, "Learning Styles, Multimedia Hybrid Versus Traditional Teaching, Course Satisfaction, and Learning Outcomes in Art Appreciation Courses" (2007).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 25.